John Thynne

 Sir John Thynne (c.
 1515 – 21 May 1580) was the steward to Edward Seymour, 1st Duke of Somerset (c.
 1506 – 1552), and a member of parliament.
 He was the builder of Longleat House, and his descendants became Marquesses of Bath.

 Early life

-Thynne's family also used the surname Boteville (or Botfield), so was often called Thynne alias Boteville.
+Thynne's family also used the surname Boteville (or Botfield), so he was often called Thynne alias Boteville.

 Thynne was born in Church Stretton, Shropshire, in 1515, and was the eldest son of Thomas Thynne, otherwise Botevile, and of his wife Margaret, a daughter of Thomas Eynns.
 His uncle William Thynne was a courtier in the household of King Henry VIII and a literary editor.

 However, there is no other information about Thynne's youth, which may have been influenced by his uncle at court.